 A lot of writers feel like frauds.
 Somehow, you think that someday people will realize that you are not the great writer they thought you were.
 It’s a feeling that could come from having perfectionist tendencies.

 Writers are the biggest critics of their works.
 Every person’s work is excellent, except theirs.
 Writers tend to be highly critical of their works.
 As a writer, how do you deal with this feeling of being an impostor in the writing space?

 The best approach to this problem is to continually remind yourself that you are good at what you do and deserve to be in the writing space.
 Acknowledging that you are not the only person feeling this way will help you feel better about yourself.

 Develop the right attitude towards failure and making mistakes.
 Mistakes don’t make you unworthy of the writing space.
 It only means that you are continually learning, growing, and becoming better.

 As humans, making excuses comes to us naturally.
 It is even easier to make writing excuses to get yourself out of writing.
+Even writers also have lots of writing excuses.
 It is how we rationalize why we are not doing something.
 If you are always making these writing excuses, it’s time to watch it and focus on productivity.